kunal-gohrani/competitive-questions/README.md

 # competitve-questions
-This repository contains many competitive questions and their codes written in java
+This repository contains many competitive questions and their codes written in java Any necessary changes to the code to improve efficiency will be welcomed.

 Q1)Create a game with a language only containing 'A' and 'B', we take input of two strings:- initial and target.
 We need to convert the initial to the target string by using these two rules:-
   1. Add 'A' to end of initial